Bullish market sign? Dow transports set new record high

 3 Min Read

-NEW YORK (Reuters) - U.S. market watchers on Monday received a bullish sign to kick off the second half of the year as the closely followed Dow transports set record highs for the first time since March 1.
+NEW YORK, July 3 (Reuters) - U.S. market watchers on Monday received a bullish sign to kick off the second half of the year as the closely followed Dow transports set an all-time intraday record high for the first time since March 1.

 The Dow Jones Transport Average index, which includes airlines, railroads and package delivery companies, is often viewed as a barometer of economic activity.